 In my free time I like to ride my bike and read poetry… though not at the same time.
 I live in Des Moines with Maria, my wife and, Mochi, our Weimaraner puppy and our son, Luca.

 Contact Pastor Alejandro at email@example.com or 515-450-1621.

 Pastor Emily E. Ewing began serving as Social Justice Pastor in 2019.
 They are from Colorado and attended Luther College, studying Spanish, Religion, and Women and Gender Studies.
 They spent time in Argentina, Ecuador, and South Africa during their studies.
 After graduating, they lived in Slovakia for a year with a missionary program of the Lutheran Church before going to seminary.

-Pastor Emily began their ministry in 2014 in Utah for a year ad then served as pastor for Trinity and First, a Lutheran-Presbyterian reconciling community in Minnesota.
+Pastor Emily began their ordained ministry in 2014 in Utah for a year and then served as pastor for Trinity and First, a Lutheran-Presbyterian reconciling community in Minnesota.
 They helped the congregation strengthen their welcome to people of diverse sexual orientation, gender identities and expressions, and immigration status.